gokublue007/Park-Pass/README.md

 ## User Story

 ```
-AS A hiker
+AS A person planning a trip to one or many National Parks

-I WANT to see what park info, trials, and weather are around me
+I WANT to see specific park info, trails near the park, and weather at the city closest to the park

 SO THAT I can plan a trip for the day!